Alan Branson

-Alan Branson born December 9, 1966 is a Republican member of the North Carolina House of Representatives.
-He was appointed to his seat after his predecessor Jon Hardister resigned.
+Jerry "Alan" Branson (born December 9, 1966) is a Republican member of the North Carolina House of Representatives.
+He was appointed to his seat after his predecessor, Jon Hardister, resigned.
 He owns a family trucking company.
 He is a Methodist.

-Electoral History
+Electoral history

-Branson ran to be county commissioner for Guilford County, North Carolina in 2020 and 2022 and lost both times, though he had served 8 years previously.
+Branson ran to be county commissioner for Guilford County, North Carolina, in 2020 and 2022 and lost both times, though he had served eight years previously.
 He won the Republican primary to represent the 59th district in the upcoming 2024 North Carolina House of Representatives election against Democratic candidate Tanneshia Dukes.